Lansing, Michigan: Origins as a town

 The collection of original settlements ("Upper Town", "Lower Town" and "Middle Town") had for some years been collectively referred to as the "Village of Michigan".
 On February 16, 1842, Alaiedon township was split into the townships of Lansing, Delhi and Meridian (originally suggested as "Genoa") based on a petition submitted in December 1841 by Henry North, Roswell Everett and Zalmon Holmes.
 Henry North proposed the name "Lansing" for the township at the request of his father, who wanted it named after their old town of Lansing, New York.

 On February 15, 1859, the settlement, having grown to nearly 3,000 and encompassing about 7 sqmi in area, was incorporated as a city, carving off a section of seven square miles from Lansing Township.
 The boundaries of the original city were Douglas Avenue to the north, Wood and Regent streets to the east, Mount Hope Avenue to the south, and Jenison Avenue to the west.
 These boundaries would remain until 1916.
 Lansing began to grow steadily over the next two decades with the completion of the railroads through the city, a plank road, and the completion of the current capitol building in 1878.

 Most of what is known as Lansing today is the result of the city becoming an industrial powerhouse which began with the founding of Olds Motor Vehicle Company in August 1897.
 The company went through many changes, including a buyout, between its founding to 1905 when founder Ransom E. Olds started his new REO Motor Car Company, which would last in Lansing for another 70 years.
 Olds would be joined by the less successful Clarkmobile around 1903.
 Over the next decades, the city would be transformed into a major American industrial center for the manufacturing of automobiles and parts, among other industries.
 The city also continued to grow in area.
 By 1956, the city had grown to 15 sqmi, and doubled in size over the next decade to its current size of roughly 33 sqmi.

 Today, the city's economy is diversified among government service, healthcare, manufacturing, insurance, banking, and education.

 Notable events

 Anti-slavery movement

 In the late 1840s to early 1850s, the citizens of Lansing were unified against slavery, and the city became a secondary stop on the Underground Railroad, as one of the last steps of an escape route that led through Battle Creek, Schoolcraft and Cassopolis.
 From Lansing, the route led to Durand, and then to either Port Huron or Detroit.

 Major fires

 The Kerns Hotel fire on December 11, 1934, was the deadliest in the city's history.
 Perhaps thirty-four people died in the fire, although the hotel register was also destroyed making an exact count impossible.

-On February 8, 1951, the Elliott-Larsen Building was intentionally set on fire by a state office employee.
+On February 8, 1951, the Lewis Cass Building was intentionally set on fire by a state office employee.
 The following morning, the seventh floor collapsed down to the next level, which destroyed a large number of state historical records.